Tropical Storm Olivia drops light rain on Maui, Big Island

 - Amazon antitrust critic has her own critics now

-Forecasters say the storm is heading west toward Maui County.
-Foster says it appears Maui County or Oahu will experience the worst effects.
+Maui or Oahu counties appeared mostly likely to experience the worst effects, Foster said.

-Maui County spokesman Rod Antone says officials are worried about landslides in west Maui because brush fires during Hurricane Lane last month wiped out vegetation.
+Officials were worried about landslides in west Maui because brush fires during Hurricane Lane three weeks ago wiped out vegetation, Maui County spokesman Rod Antone said.

+The owner of the only hardware store in the small town of Hana on Maui’s eastern side said he was determined to stay open because it’s the only place residents can buy storm supplies.

+“If people need to get tarps or screws or anything for their home .
+I think it’s important for us to try to stay open as much as possible, without jeopardizing the well-being of our staff,” said Neil Hasegawa, the owner of Hasegawa General Store.